This blog post was updated on September 2, 2021.

 The Competition is Stiff

 Throughout the years, it has become increasingly difficult to land a flight attendant position with a major airline.
 The chances of landing an interview are tough as the competition is certainly fierce!
-With any job comes pros and cons, but a major pro of this career is the benefits offered and the travel discounts or perks (depending on your airline).
+With any job comes pros and cons, but a major pro of this career is the benefits offered and the travel discounts on non-work trips (like flights to California), perks (depending on your airline).
 Although getting hired by a major airline is difficult, the hardest part is passing all the requirements to be considered qualified for the job.

 In fact, some coveted airlines can even have a lower acceptance rate than top universities!
 Once you submit an application, you’re required to attend several interviews and sometimes complete up to two months of intense training.
 Training protocols include learning first aid, CPR, self-defense, and more.
 You’ll also be put in flying boot camp with simulations for every possible situation that can occur.
 It’s preferable to have a college education, customer service experience, and be available to work during holidays.